sbmlteam/deviser/README.md

 ##### Microsoft Windows OS

 The deviser release includes a windows installation executable.
-When installed this provides the user with the Deviser Edit tool (CsDeviser.exe) and additionally includes a python interpreter and the sbmlpkgspec files for generating SBML L3 Package specifications.
+When installed this provides the user with the Deviser Edit tool (QtDeviser.exe) and additionally includes a python interpreter and the sbmlpkgspec files for generating SBML L3 Package specifications.

 ##### Linux OS

-The deviser release includes a tarball suitable for Linux.
-This includes the Deviser Edit tool which can be used is mono is installed.

 #####Mac OS X

-The Deviser Edit tool does not (yet) work on Mac OS X systems.
-However the command line version can be used.
-Thus downloading the release src code will provide this functionality.